Holidays with a dog in Mallorca

 mallorca hund am strand

-Four paws travelling - 4 tips
+Four paws when travelling - 4 tips

 Mallorca fliegen

-Tip 1: Carry case
+Tip 1: Transport box

 Mallorca Tierklinik

-Tip 2: Precautions
+Tip 2: Precaution

 Mallorca Hund am Strand

-Tip 3: Travel time
+Tip 3: Travelling time

 Mallorca Leinenpflicht